Moniet/journi-frontend/README.md

 # [Journi | Digital Journal ](http://journi.netlify.com)

-Welcome to Journi, a digital journalling application to store your thoughts.
+Welcome to Journi, a digital journalling application where you can store your thoughts.

 ## GETTING STARTED IN 4 STEPS